ericvh/lfedge-catalog-proposal/README.md

 TEST SUITE: None
 ```

-7. Reopen your browser (and beward cached content, you may have to force reload)
+- Reopen your browser (and beward cached content, you may have to force reload)
-8. For more information on helm tempaltes, follow the [Helm Template Tutorial](https://helm.sh/docs/chart_template_guide/getting_started/)
+- For more information on helm tempaltes, follow the [Helm Template Tutorial](https://helm.sh/docs/chart_template_guide/getting_started/)
-9. If you are going to push your package to artifacthub.io (covered later in the tutorial), you should add a README.md to the chart directory and update Chart.yaml with artifact-hub specific metadata.
+- If you are going to push your package to artifacthub.io (covered later in the tutorial), you should add a README.md to the chart directory and update Chart.yaml with artifact-hub specific metadata.
 Its a good idea to provide quickstart instructions, quick configiure instructions, as well as long-form parameter lists in your README.md.

 ### Packaging and Publishing your helm charts

 The easiest way to publish helm charts is to use a web site, you can even serve them from a subdirectory of an existing website.
 We'll use a github pages project to serve the pages, but you can easily adapt this technique to another type of web host.

-1. Start by packaging the two helm charts we just created
+- Start by packaging the two helm charts we just created

 ```console
 $ helm package hello
 Successfully packaged chart and save
 $ helm package hello2
 ```

 (if you have a PGP key, go ahead and sign them by adding --sign)

 ```console
 $ helm package --sign --key ericvh@gmail.com --keyring ~/.gnupg/secring.gpg hello
 Password for key "Eric Van Hensbergen <ericvh@gmail.com>" >
 Successfully packaged chart and saved it to: /Users/erivan01/src/lfedge-catalog-proposal/examples/hello-0.1.0.tgz
 ```

-2. Create a new github project, populate it with a default README.md
+- Create a new github project, populate it with a default README.md
-3. go back to the github project settings (https://github.com/user/project/settings/pages) and setup pages by selecting the main branch and /root then click save
+- Go back to the github project settings (<https://github.com/user/project/settings/pages>) and setup pages by selecting the main branch and /root then click save

 ![GitHub pages setup](files/github-pages-setup.png)

-4. Checkout the github project to your system and add the packaged charts
+- Checkout the github project to your system and add the packaged charts

 ```console
 $ git clone git@github.com:ericvh/lfedge-catalog.git # replace with your repo